国际学生入学条件

 Statement of Purpose

-(1) Motivation (250 word limit): Introduce yourself, what are your personal motivations to come to graduate school, your short and long-term professional goals, and how did you get here?
+(1) Personal background, experience, and motivation (400-word limit): Introduce yourself, what are your personal motivations to come to graduate school, your short and long-term professional goals, and how did you get here?
+Please describe how your background and experiences influenced your decision to pursue a graduate degree.

-(2) Academic background & preparation (400 words): Describe your academic training, skills, research experience, and accomplishments relevant to your future graduate work.
+(2) Academic background and preparation (400 words): Describe your academic training, skills, research experience, and accomplishments relevant to your future graduate work.
+You may also provide the context around any perceived gaps or weaknesses in your academic record.

 IDP—雅思考试联合主办方